FriendsOfREDAXO/blogger/readme.md

 ));

 // You don't have to use everything.
-// If you call getEntriesBy without an parameter, you'll just get all entries.
+// If you call getEntriesBy without any parameters, you'll just get all entries.
 ```

 ### Database Tables